 Solar eclipse - There are four types of solar eclipses:

 Total Eclipse: This occurs when the Moon completely covers the solar disk.
-Places experiencing a total solar eclipse will be significantly dimmer than the otherwise bright sky.
+Places experiencing a total solar eclipse will have a significantly dimmer than the otherwise bright sky.

 Annular Eclipse: There are instances when the Moon looks smaller than the Sun, and even if it manages to attract people in the day by blocking the Sun it is impossible for the Moon to fully cover our star.
-In this case a ring will surround the dark (lunar) disk, which is called an "annulus".
-Annular eclipses are naturally less appealing than its total counterpart, but still the sky can be so dimmed that people not aware of any astronomical phenomenon will be able to tell something unusual has occurred.
+In this case a ring will surround the dark (lunar) disk; this is known as an "annulus".
+Annular eclipses are naturally less appealing than its total counterpart, but still the sky can be quite a bit dimmer that people not aware of any astronomical phenomenon will be able to tell something unusual has occurred.

 Partial Eclipse.
 This occurs when the Moon cannot cover the Sun nor is it inside the solar disk, which takes place at places where the Moon's penumbra strikes Earth.
 A crescent Sun results.
 An eclipse can be partial in nature, while in some other cases the eclipse may be total or annular; only that the observer is off the track of totality/annularity.

-Hybrid Eclipse: When the Moon is almost large enough to cover the Sun, the curvature of the Earth may allow it to do so only during some parts of a solar eclipse, when the Moon-Earth distance is at the minimum.
-On Earth, the phenomenon is that some places see an annular eclipse that is very close to being total and some other places see a very short total solar eclipse.
-Such an eclipse is called "hybrid" or "annular/total".
+Hybrid Eclipse: When the Moon is almost large enough to cover the Sun, the curvature of the Earth may allow it to do so only during some parts of a solar eclipse, when the Moon-Earth distance is at a minimum.
+On Earth, the result is that some places see an annular eclipse that is very close to being total and some other places see a very short total solar eclipse.
+Such an eclipse is called "hybrid" or "annular-total".